Mark Inglis

 Mark Joseph Inglis ONZM (born 27 September 1959) is a New Zealand mountaineer, researcher, winemaker and motivational speaker.
 He holds a degree in Human Biochemistry from Lincoln University, New Zealand, and has conducted research on leukaemia.
 He is also an accomplished cyclist and, as a double leg amputee, won a silver medal in the 1 km time trial event at the 2000 Summer Paralympics in Sydney.
-He is the first double amputee to reach the summit of Mount Everest, the highest mountain in the world.
+He is the first double amputee to reach the summit of Mount Everest, the highest mountain in the world above sea level.

 In addition to being a goodwill ambassador for the Everest Rescue Trust, Inglis has created a New Zealand-based charitable trust Limbs4All.
 He has also created a range of sports drinks and energy gels named PeakFuel.

 Mountaineering

 Born in Geraldine, Inglis began work as a professional mountaineer in 1979 as a search and rescue mountaineer for Aoraki / Mount Cook National Park.
 In 1982 Inglis and climbing partner Philip Doole were stuck in a snow cave on Aoraki / Mount Cook for 13 days due to an intense blizzard.
 The rescue of the two climbers was a major media event in New Zealand.
 Both men's legs became badly frostbitten while awaiting rescue.
 Following Inglis's rescue, both his legs were amputated 14 cm below the knee.
 He returned to Mt.
 Cook in 2002 and reached the summit successfully on 7 January of that year, after a previous attempt was thwarted by problems with his legs.
 The summit assault in January 2002 was documented by the film No Mean Feat: The Mark Inglis Story.

 In the 2002 Queen's Birthday and Golden Jubilee Honours, Inglis was appointed an Officer of the New Zealand Order of Merit, for services to persons with disabilities.
 On 27 September 2004, he successfully climbed Cho Oyu with three others, becoming only the second double amputee to summit a mountain greater than 8000 m in height.

 On 15 May 2006, after 40 days of climbing, Inglis became the first ever double amputee to reach the summit of Mount Everest, the highest mountain in the world.
 While acclimatizing at 6400 m, a fixed-line anchor failed, resulting in Inglis falling and breaking one of his carbon fiber prosthetic legs in half.
 It was temporarily repaired with duct tape, while a spare was brought up from base camp.
 Inglis's Everest expedition was filmed for the Discovery Channel series Everest: Beyond the Limit.